bplmaps/lmec-main-site/content/articles/one-year-of-remote-programming.md

 ### Bending Lines

-Our exhibit [_Bending Lines_](https://www.leventhalmap.org/digital-exhibitions/bending-lines/) opened last year online, instead of in person, after the pandemic interrupted [America Transformed](https://collections.leventhalmap.org/exhibits/25). _Bending Lines: Maps and Data from Distortion to Deception_ is all about challenging the idea that maps are an inert and unbiased way of sharing information.
+Our exhibit [_Bending Lines_](https://www.leventhalmap.org/digital-exhibitions/bending-lines/) opened last year online, instead of in person, after the pandemic interrupted [_America Transformed_](https://collections.leventhalmap.org/exhibits/25). _Bending Lines: Maps and Data from Distortion to Deception_ is all about challenging the idea that maps are an inert and unbiased way of sharing information.
 Both exhibits exist online now, as do [all our former exhibits](https://collections.leventhalmap.org/exhibits)!
 But while former exhibits are mostly online in the form of lists of objects and captions, _Bending Lines_ was designed specifically for an online audience, with [interactive material](https://www.leventhalmap.org/digital-exhibitions/bending-lines/how-to-bend/projections/) and [an educational tour](https://www.leventhalmap.org/digital-exhibitions/bending-lines/education-activities/) custom-designed for this show.

 Because _Bending Lines_ has been online for its whole existence, all the programming around the exhibit is also available online as well.
 This includes [_Angles on Bending Lines_](https://www.leventhalmap.org/digital-exhibitions/bending-lines/events/), a series of conversations with guests that take us deeper into critical approaches to maps and data.